pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

   :param int index: 0-based index to set
   :param XPLMNavRef navRef: :ref:`XPLMNavRef` integer from :py:func:`findNavAid`
   :param float lat:
-  :param float lon: Latitude / Logitude.
+  :param float lon: Latitude / Longitude.
 To be used when navRef is not appropriate
   :param int altitude: Altitude of fix in feet.
   :param str ID: Optional string used (with LatLon) to be displayed with entry
   :return: None

   These three functions all do the same thing, but using slightly different data as input.
-If a *navRef* is provided, its latitude, longtude and display name will used.
+If a *navRef* is provided, its latitude, longitude and display name will used.
 If no navRef is provided, latitude and longitude must be provided.

   The *index* you provide must be for either an existing entry, or one more than the last entry, otherwise